-In reality, the Argus Match-matic C3 was the first serious freshening of a camera that had been in production for 20 years.
-The Argus Camera Company probably had no idea what it was in for when it started making the chrome-trimmed black bakelite (plastic) C3 in 1938 – it was the first affordable 35 mm rangefinder camera, and did it ever sell.
+In reality, the Argus Match-matic C3 was the first serious freshening of a 20-year-old camera.
+The Argus Camera Company probably had no idea what it was in for when it started making the original C3 in 1938.
+It was the first affordable 35 mm rangefinder camera, and did it ever sell.
 Argus made only minor changes to the C3 over the years; one C3 looks pretty much like another.

 But by 1958 many competitors had entered the low-priced 35 mm space, offering cameras with style and features the C3 couldn’t match.
 Argus fielded other 35 mm cameras, but none of them caught on like the unexpectedly durable C3.
 So Argus decided to spruce up its venerable black brick, sticking some tan vinyl (leatherette?) across its front and back.